Man convicted of killing 6 with SUV in Christmas parade

 Brooks’ main defense theory appeared to be that he was a sovereign citizen, echoing a conspiracy theory that every person is a nation and isn’t subject to government restrictions.
 He refused to recognize the court’s jurisdiction over him, refused to answer to his own name, launched into meandering cross-examinations, and muttered under his breath that the trial wasn’t fair.

 He got into daily arguments with the judge that often devolved into shouting matches.
-At one point he glared at Dorow so intensely she had to take a recess because she said she was scared of him.
+At one point he glared at Dorow so intensely she took a recess because she said she was scared of him.

 Multiple times, she moved him into another courtroom where he could watch the proceedings via video and she could mute his microphone when he became disruptive.